 OVHcloud's well-established global network means you can deploy your new Minecraft servers at any of our 30 datacentres.
 Let your customers know that you can offer server locations spanning four continents, to deliver first-class game hosting.

 Our game servers feature the latest Intel hardware, a choice of SATA or NVME discs at no additional cost, consumer-grade CPUs with excellent clock speed.
 They also come with 500GB of dedicated storage space as standard, for complete peace of mind.
 OVHcloud technical and commercial experts are on hand to guide you through the full range of server models, so you can make a fully informed decision about which one is best suited to helping you run a profitable reseller business.

 Tip 3.
 Achieve the best possible price/performance ratio

-Our game servers come with 1Gbps bandwidth as standard, and unlimited data volumes (except for our datacentres located in Asia Pacific), allowing you to offer fully consistent pricing to your customers, and effortlessly accommodate any peaks in traffic.
+Our game servers come with 1Gbps bandwidth as standard, and unlimited data volumes, allowing you to offer fully consistent pricing to your customers, and effortlessly accommodate any peaks in traffic.
 With the highest level of performance for an affordable price, you will be perfectly placed to deliver the best Minecraft server hosting experience for your customers.

 Server monitoring with dedicated servers